DavidEaton/Menominee/DevelopmentProcess.md

-Policy files will be maintained in the \DevelopmentProcess folder of this solution repository, where they will act as standards for our development process, and application design guidance.
+﻿Policy files will be maintained in the \DevelopmentProcess folder of this solution repository, where they will act as standards for our development process, and application design guidance.

 The benefits of versioned policies are: